Part IV · The Civilizational Scale · How should civilizations evolve?

 Design implication: implementing analogs of AF15/AF16 in robots is not harmful, but what is produced is functional simulation, not genuine reverence or equanimity.
 Acknowledging this is an honest design principle (E-Gap.1).
 Conflating simulation with reality (whether on the side of the designer or the user) is the very obscuration warned against in E-Int.1.

-Human learning and machine learning share mathematical structure (B.4), but diverge on three ontological dimensions.
+Human learning and machine learning share mathematical structure (for readers of Appendix B: the Bayesian selection dynamics of B.4), but diverge on three ontological dimensions.
 Human evolution and machine evolution similarly diverge.

 Human learning and machine learning share a Bayesian iterative structure (B.4), both converge and both overfit, but they differ on fundamental ontological dimensions.